eraydin/EPPlus.Core.Extensions/README.md

 The project will be documented soon but you can look at the test project for now.
 I hope it has enough number of examples to give you better idea about how to use these extension methods.

 - Converts IEnumerable<T> into an Excel worksheet/package
-- Reads data from Excel packages and convert then into a List<T>.
+- Reads data from Excel packages and convert them into a List<T>.

 ##### Basic examples: